fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

+= 2.4.1 =
+Better support for hashtags with international characters & new German translation

 = 2.4.0 =
 Better linking to fix issues with links followed by punctuation plus support for extended characters in hashtags